 - To change stakeout methods, and stake:

 - To the road, double-tap an empty part of the map.

 - To a string, tap the string in the map.

 - A Station on a string, tap the station on a string in the map.

 - To exit this stakeout method, tap Esc.

 When staking from strings and surfaces

-- 1. In the stakeout selection screen, tap the string in the map, or select To the string in the Stake field and then tap ▶ to select the string from the list. - 2.
-To set stakes offset from the road, leaving the roadway clear for construction, define a construction offset. - 3.
-Tap Start.
+In the stakeout selection screen, tap the string in the map, or select To the string in the Stake field and then tap ▶ to select the string from the list.